Food Allergen Resource

 The resource includes:

-• dubbed and subtitled versions in the nine languages of ‘Day in the Life of Chloe’ and ‘Megan’s Story’ (originally produced by Lancashire County Council)
+• dubbed and subtitled versions in the 13 languages of ‘Day in the Life of Chloe’ and ‘Megan’s Story’ (originally produced by Lancashire County Council)

 The presentation which lasts approximately 1.5 hrs covers: